yberreby/rgo/log.md

 Next steps: integer literals (very easy); semicolon; various compound tokens.

-I'm going to have to set this project aside for a few months because of my studies.

 ## Sun Apr 3 12:12 - Whitespace

 When I started writing the lexer, I've made the decision to tokenize *all*